-Recommendations: Dalhousie University, including the medical campuses, has made strides to increase the sustainability of the institution and has set carbon neutrality goals.
-We would like to see the Faculty of Medicine make a public commitment to the future sustainability goals of the school and recommend that they provide further opportunities for labs in the medical faculty to connect with Dalhousie's Office of Sustainability's Green Labs program, to increase the number of medical school and affiliated hospital labs pursuing sustainable operations.
+- Dalhousie University, including the medical campuses, has made strides to increase the sustainability of the institution through recycling programs and subsidizing transportation, and has set carbon neutrality goals. - Recommendations: We would like to see the Faculty of Medicine make a public commitment to the future sustainability goals of the School and recommend that they provide further opportunities for labs in the medical faculty to connect with Dalhousie's Office of Sustainability's Green Labs program, to increase the number of medical school and affiliated hospital labs pursuing sustainable operations.